Museum History

 • Aircrew Memorial Statue unveiled by the Governor General of Canada

-• 2003 The Argus Tactical Procedures Trainer was refurbished and an annex was built to house it.
+• 2003 The Argus Tactical Procedures Trainer (TCPT) was refurbished and an annex was built to house it.

 • Anson aircraft restoration begins.